 Driving University Vehicles

 You CANNOT park in any Gold Permit, UM Service Vehicle, or Handicap spaces.
-You MAY ONLY park in UM Business Vehicle spaces or regular parking spaces.
-If you are dropping off a vehicle, please park it in the Hill street structure.
-If there are absolutely no spaces available, you may try the Church St. structure.
+You MAY ONLY park in UM Business Vehicle spaces or regular Blue parking spaces.
+If you are dropping off a vehicle, please park in the Fletcher (N13) or Thayer (N4) Parking Structures.

 NO!
 You are responsible for all tickets AND towing fees!
 Furthermore, we get records from Transportation so any tickets that have been lost, thrown away or ignored will be made known to us and if it is not paid by the person who signed out that vehicle, that person will lose all driving privileges.

-If you are driving a vehicle as part of a Ginsberg program, please do not buy gas; you may fill up the vehicles at Transportation Services.
-There are directions to Transportation in your car's binder.
+If you are driving a vehicle as part of a Ginsberg program, please do not buy gas at a gas station; you may fill up the vehicles at Transportation Services.
+There are directions to Transportation Services in your car's binder.
 If you are driving a vehicle as part of a student organization, you are responsible for replacing the amount of gas used in the vehicle.
-MSA and the Ginsberg Center does not cover the cost of your gas.
+The Ginsberg Center does not cover the cost of your gas.

 Either way, do not return the car empty!
 There must be at least a half tank of gas in the car when you return it.

-If the weather conditions are very bad, call the Transportation Coordinator before you come to pick up your vehicle (763-3548).
+If the weather conditions are very bad, check your email or call the Transportation Coordinator ([email protected]) before you come to pick up your vehicle (763-3548).
 If we decide weather conditions are too bad we will cancel all vehicle use.
 It is your responsibility to inform your site contact that you will not be coming in.
 Please listen for school closings on the radio.

 Arranging Vehicles for Community-Engaged Courses